-Surgical Procedures for Non-Hodgkins Lymphoma
+Surgical Procedures for Non-Hodgkin Lymphoma

 Non-Hodgkin lymphoma.
-National Cancer Institute website.
-Available at: http://www.cancer.gov/cancertopics/types/non-hodgkin .
-Accessed April 29, 2013.
+American Cancer Society website.
+Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003126-pdf.pdf.
+Accessed April 7, 2016.

 Non-Hodgkin lymphoma (NHL).
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116014/Non-Hodgkin-lymphoma-NHL.
 Updated May 5, 2016.
 Accesses October 6, 2016.